maximedelis/OrderedHash/README.md

 ## What's next

 Might dockerize this a bit...
-Init script for DB???